 A libre currency as defined by M. Laborde in his Relative Theory of Money (which I will shorten to “RTM”) is a currency in which all individuals in an economic zone create money equally and at regular intervals.
 The amount of money created by all individuals is always a fraction of the existing money mass and every single individual at a given time creates exactly the same amount of money as the others.
 Thus, money is no more created by central entities, or banks, but rather by every living human, in full symmetry with his peers at a given time but also across generations.
 This is perfectly possible today thanks to blockchain technology.
 It is no coincidence in my opinion that the RTM was published in 2010, after the 2000 and 2008 crises but first and foremost shortly after the invention of the concept of blockchain in 2008.

 (a) Changing Frames of Reference in Space

 The spreadsheet for this part can be downloaded here.

 We need to build a spreadsheet for the amount of libre money created by 3 individuals, I1, I2, and I3.

 As explained above, libre currency functions as follows: regularly, every individual in the economic zone creates a share of money.
 This share of money is called a “Universal Dividend”.
 So at every interval, we need to calculate the total amount of money in circulation and multiply it by a celerity factor called c which is the percentage of the Universal Dividend.
 The result must then be divided it by the number of participants to get the Universal Dividend per person.

 Note that the interval can be chosen randomly, but the shorter the better.
 In the current libre currency Ğ1 it is every day, but in this publication, we’ll stick to every year otherwise the spreadsheets could be quite huge!

 The Absolute Reference Frame (counting monetary units)

-Here is the beginning with 3 individuals I1, I2 and I3 who start in life with very different values in their account:
+Here is the beginning with 3 individuals I1, I2, and I3 who start in life with very different values in their accounts: